Rishthegreat/Notes/School/School MOC.md

 - Harmonic/Tonal Noise
 	- Created just by spinning
 	- As Blade Passage Frequency increases, tonal noise increases
+	- Thickness of blade, lift, and drag induced noise
 - Narrow-Band Noise
 	- Periodic motion of propeller blades in unsteady flow conditions
 	- Propeller axis is misaligned with flow